SupremeDeity/pdfm/README.md

 # PDFM - Personal Dot File Manager

-##### Note: pdfm is a new project and undertested, if you encounter any bugs please open a issue.
+##### Note: pdfm is a new and undertested project, if you encounter any bugs please open a issue.

 ## Installation
-As of right the only way to install pdfm is using `git clone`:
+As of right now the only way to install pdfm is using `git clone`:
 ```
 $ git clone https://gitlab.com/SupremeDeity/pdfm.git
 $ cd pdfm